Decision Making and Trajectory Planning for Lane Change Control Inspired by Parallel Parking 2020-01-0134

-With the development of automation technology in automobiles, lane-changing systems have been developed and applied to improve environmental adaptability of advanced driver assistant system (ADAS) as well as driver comfort.
+Lane-changing systems have been developed and applied to improve environmental adaptability of advanced driver assistant system (ADAS) and driver comfort.
 Lane-changing control consists of three steps: decision making, trajectory planning and trajectory tracking.
-Decision making and trajectory planning are usually integrated in recent studies, where decision making is related to potential trajectories so that environmental adaptability is improved.
-However, current methods are not perfect due to weaknesses like high computation cost, low robustness to uncertainties, etc. In this paper, a novel lane changing control method is proposed, where lane-changing behavior is analogized to parallel parking behavior.
-The focus of this study lies on decision making and trajectory planning.
+Current methods are not perfect due to weaknesses such as high computation cost, low robustness to uncertainties, etc. In this paper, a novel lane changing control method is proposed, where lane-changing behavior is analogized to parallel parking behavior.
 In the perspective of host vehicle with lane-changing intention, the space between vehicles in the target adjacent lane can be regarded as dynamic parking space.
-A decision making and trajectory planning algorithm of parallel parking is adapted to deal with lane-changing condition.
-The adopted algorithm is based on rules which checks lane-changing feasibility and generates desired path according to obstacle avoidance condition.
-Compared to algorithm for static parking space, the uncertainty of the space between moving vehicles and host vehicle dynamics at higher speed propose stricter requirements for algorithms.
-Work has been conducted to improve the capacity of original algorithm to deal with dynamically changing scenarios.
-PreScan-Simulink-CarSim simulation platform is established to verify efficacy of the proposed method, where different simulation software is employed to ensure high fidelity of road condition and vehicle dynamics property.
-Experiments will be conducted if possible.
+A decision making and path planning algorithm of parallel parking is adapted to deal with lane change condition.
+The adopted algorithm based on rules checks lane-changing feasibility and generates desired path in the moving reference system at the same speed of vehicles in target lane.
+Compared to algorithm for static parking space, the uncertainty of the space between moving vehicles and host vehicle dynamics raises stricter requirements for algorithms.
+Works are conducted to deal with dynamically changing scenarios, such as design of safety zone and exit conditions to avoid collision.
+Simulation under PreScan-Simulink environment shows that the proposed method outperforms in lane change scenarios and achieves strong robustness to inter-vehicle dynamics.